Foods to Avoid for the Best Oral Health

 Whether your favorite soda is Ironbeer, Jupiña, Materva, Coke, or Pepsi you risk your dental health directly and its best to have optimal dental care in Miami.
 Soda is extraordinarily sugary and VERY acidic.
 This is a combination that will likely result in severe tooth decay, as well as cavities.

-Stay aware considering sugar-free and diet sodas as well.
+Stay aware of considering sugar-free and diet sodas as well.
 Although these products boast many propositions outlining their health benefits over traditional cola, they remain very acidic.
 Even the artificial sweeteners they contain don’t promote as much of a healthy lifestyle as you might think.

 Candy is sugary, sticky, chewy, and crunchy, hitting on many sensory receptors.
 Unfortunately, amongst hundreds of different candy types, they all remain terrible for your dental health.
-Most dentists, including Dr. de Cardenas, will recommend staying away from candy entirely as a part of the best dental care in Miami.
+Most dentists, including Dr. Andres de Cardenas, will recommend staying away from candy entirely as a part of the best dental care in Miami.

 Biting on hard candy is also a leading cause of broken or damaged teeth.
 You will likely even experience difficulty brushing soft candies like gummies or caramels from your teeth.
 If you cannot effectively remove these sugars from your teeth, your mouth will become a breeding ground where bacteria will thrive.